1jour1vin

 "Charm to spare"

 The estate’s signature wine, it is characterized by a lovely freshness, refined tannins, and a beautiful balance.
-With its fruity profile, it pairs perfectly with white meats, certain cheeses, and fish.
+Fruity, it pairs wonderfully with white meats, certain cheeses, and fish.

 Buy your Marrans wines at the best price in a private sale!